attackingzcash/attackingzcash.github.io/shielded-coinbase/index.md

 for marketing purposes and not for increasing chain privacy.

 Lastly, various attacks against shielded addresses exist, but usually require *knowing* the address, so transactions can be sent to it.
-Shielded Coinbase forces a miner to publicize one of their addresses.
+Shielded Coinbase forces a miner to publicize their address and hence opens them up to Denial-of-Service attacks and De-Anonymization Attacks which are only possible if the attacker knows your address.

 The author of Zcash Protocol offers the advice to use only one zaddr for mining and then use private zaddrs for other uses.
 This is not as private as you could be, since in the past there was a CVE which could identify the IP address